Spatial order in a two-dimensional spin-orbit-coupled spin-1/2 condensate: superlattice, multi-ring and stripe formation: Numerical Result

-To study multi-ring solitons for medium values of SO coupling ($\gamma=2$), in Fig. \ref{fig5} we show the contour plot of density of components (a) $j= 1$ , (b) $j=2$ and (c) total density of a circularly-symmetric $(0,\pm 1)$-type multi-ring soliton for Rashba or Dresselhaus SO coupling for $c_0=c_2=-0.5$.
+To study multi-ring solitons for medium values of SO coupling ($\gamma=2$), in figure \ref{fig5} we show the contour plot of density of components (a) $j= 1$ , (b) $j=2$ and (c) total density of a circularly-symmetric $(0,\pm 1)$-type multi-ring soliton for Rashba or Dresselhaus SO coupling for $c_0=c_2=-0.5$.
 Although, there is a multi-ring structure in density of the two components, the total density shows no spatially-periodic modulation.
 Multi-ring solitons were also investigated in a quasi-2D pseudo spin-1/2 SO-coupled BEC trapped in a radially periodic potential \cite{radper} which creates a multi-ring modulation in density.
 However, the present radial modulation in density without any external trap is a consequence of the SO coupling.
-The increase of $\gamma$ from Fig. \ref{fig3}(a)-(c) to Fig. \ref{fig5}(a)-(c) has increased the binding, and hence aids in forming the compact solitons.
-In Figs. \ref{fig5}(d)-(f) we display the circularly-asymmetric solitons for $c_0=c_2=-0.5, \gamma =2$.
-These solitons are more compact and have developed asymmetric rings with the increase of $\gamma $ from Figs. \ref{fig3}(d)-(f) to Figs. \ref{fig5}(d)-(f).
+The increase of $\gamma$ from figures \ref{fig3}(a)-(c) to figures \ref{fig5}(a)-(c) has increased the binding, and hence aids in forming the compact solitons.
+In figures \ref{fig5}(d)-(f) we display the circularly-asymmetric solitons for $c_0=c_2=-0.5, \gamma =2$.
+These solitons are more compact and have developed asymmetric rings with the increase of $\gamma $ from figures \ref{fig3}(d)-(f) to figures \ref{fig5}(d)-(f).
 In addition to these two types of solitons we find a new type of soliton not possible for a small SO coupling ($\gamma =0.5$).
-These are the stripe solitons displayed in Figs. \ref{fig5}(g)-(i).
+These are the stripe solitons displayed in figures \ref{fig5}(g)-(i).
 To obtain these solitons the stripe pattern is imprinted on the initial wave function as: $\psi^{\mathrm{initial}}_1(x,y) \sim \sin(\gamma x)\times\phi_{\mathrm{Gauss}}(x,y); \psi^{\mathrm{initial}}_2(x,y) \sim \cos(\gamma x)$ $\times\phi_{\mathrm{Gauss}}(x,y)$.
 In this case the total density has no spatially-periodic modulation.
-The numerical energies of these three types of states for both Rashba and Dresselhaus SO couplings are identical ($E=-2.000$) and equal to the analytic energy of Eq. (\ref{energyan}) ($e=-\gamma^2/2=-2$); hence these states can be considered degenerate.
+The numerical energies of these three types of states for both Rashba and Dresselhaus SO couplings are identical ($E=-2.000$) and equal to the analytic energy of (\ref{energyan}) (${\cal E} =-\gamma^2/2=-2$); hence these states can be considered degenerate.